 When examining the plans, it was noted that ecosystem has difficulty in reaching the right level of corporate contact responsible for completing the plans.
-In this sector, design offices responsible for ecodesign issues are often based abroad and it is not always easy for them to adapt these requirements to the French market.
 Some producers, especially self-employed entrepreneurs, very small businesses and SMEs, do not always have the human and financial resources to propose an ambitious plan.
 Furthermore, in general, non-manufacturer producers needed specific support to understand the regulations and see how they could respond to them, not without difficulty.
 These factors can therefore potentially reduce the level of engagement in plans submitted to ecosystem.